ianmacartney/embeddings-in-convex/README.md

 ![](./screenshot.png)

 UI:

 - React
 - Tailwindcss
 - Rewind-UI
 - Vite

 Backend:
-- Pinecone for storing and querying vector embeddings.

 - OpenAI API for creating vector embeddings.
-- Convex for storing application data and running server-side functions.
+- Convex for storing vectors, application data, and running server-side functions.

 Work planned:

 - [x] Add a python script that scrapes URLs and imports the data.
 - [x] Add a node script that imports local files (.pdf, .md, .txt).
 - [ ] Allow picking which sources to use in a ChatGPT prompt, and what template to use, to iterate on templates.